 What happens if I overdose (Cerebyx)?

-Seek emergency medical attention if you think you have received too much of this medicine.
+Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of fosphenytoin can be fatal.

 Overdose symptoms may include weakness, nausea, vomiting, feeling light-headed, chest pain, fast or slow heart rate, weak pulse, slow breathing (breathing may stop).